bhauman/figwheel-main/docs/docs/react-native.md

 $ clj -m figwheel.main -b ios -r
 ```

-The in another terminal window change into the `MyAwesomeProject`
+Then in another terminal window change into the `MyAwesomeProject`
 directory and start `react-native` using the correct command for your
 chosen CLI.